bretttolbert/mediaserver/README.md

 - Multiple playback options (configurable):
     1. Play local media files in the browser (using HTML5 `<audio>` tag)
     2. "Play" by opening YouTube search for _"(artist) (album) (title) video"_ (configurable)
+        - Great for finding music videos of your favorite music
+        - Great for creating YouTube playlists of music videos meeting certain filter criteria (e.g. 80s New Wave music videos for your 80s party)
+        - IMHO mediaserver + YouTube premium (no ads) is better than YouTube Music or Spotify
     3. (Default) Display both options
 - Album art displayed at a beautiful `1000x1000px` resolution
     - (bandwidth optimized by converting to `.webp` at 80% quality if hosted by yours truly)